 Otherwise, if you want to visit for a brief periode of time, it is best to join a tour with boats (mainly sailing ships) between Antarctica and Europe for example.
 Pricey, but priceless!
 Oceanwide Expeditions offers a cruise to Tristan da Cunha and other remote islands in March-April.

 There is a paved road (the M1) from Edinburgh (aka The Settlement) to the Potato Patches, which are about 3 miles away.
 There are no vehicles for hire on Tristan; however, local transport is available to the Potato Patches.
 This local transport could be an islander's car, tractor, and during the mornings a bus service also operates.
 The bus is targeted at pensioners, who can ride on the bus for free.
 The charge is £5 return.

 There are boats for hire for trips around Tristan da Cunha island or even to Nightingale Island.
 Also, there are cruise trips to Nightingale Island and Inaccessible Island, mostly including Zodiac trips.
 Gough Island is the least visited of the islands.
 You need to arrange things with the local government and rates include permits and local guides.

 All travellers wishing to visit the remote island of Tristan da Cunha must ask for special permission from the Tristan Government.
-You have to book everything in advance and specifically tell your purpose, lenght of stay and place to stay.

-In general, a few of the requirements that also apply for Saint Helena, apply here as well.
-Meaning a valid passport and proof of onward or return transport.
+In general, a few of the requirements that also apply for Saint Helena, apply here as well, meaning a valid passport and proof of onward or return transport.

 See also Money Matters